TelemetryHarbor/harbor-dashboards/README.md

 - **Rich Visualization Options**: From time-series graphs to real-time status panels, the dashboards cover a wide range of monitoring needs.
 - **Customizable Layouts**: Adapt visualizations to match the specific metrics and KPIs relevant to your project.
 - **Seamless Integration**: Dashboards align with Telemetry Harbor’s ecosystem for smooth and efficient workflows.
 - **User-Centric Design**: Prioritizes clarity, usability, and actionable insights to enhance decision-making.

 ## Example Use Cases

 - Monitoring sensor data streams in real-time.
 - Visualizing historical trends to identify patterns.
 - Analyzing system health and performance metrics.
 - Gaining insights into operational efficiency and resource utilization.

+## How to Use

+To start using the dashboards:

+1. Open the JSON file for the desired dashboard in this repository.
+2. Copy the contents of the JSON file to your clipboard.
+3. Log in to your Grafana instance.
+4. Navigate to **Dashboards** > **New Dashboard** > **Import**.
+5. Select **Import via dashboard JSON** and paste the JSON content.
+6. Click **Import** to load the dashboard.

+Once imported, the dashboard will be available for use and can be customized to match your project’s specific requirements.

 ## Contribution